The Best Science-Backed Ways To Maintain Healthy Blood Sugar Balance

 Blood sugar balance basics

 You probably already know that what you eat directly affects your blood sugar.
-It’s a pretty simple formula: The more sugar you eat, whether it is in the form of carbohydrates, artificial sweeteners, sugar, or fruit, the more likely your blood sugar is to be elevated.
+It’s a pretty simple formula: The more sugar you eat - whether it is in the form of carbohydrates, artificial sweeteners, sugar, or fruit - the more likely your blood sugar is to be elevated.
 When you eat a food high in carbohydrates, especially without much fiber or fat, that food is quickly converted into glucose in your bloodstream, triggering the release of insulin to take the sugar out of your blood and send it to where you can use it, like in your muscles, or in short-term storage in your liver.
-But you only need so much glucose and if you eat a lot of sugar-rich and carb-rich foods all the time, your insulin may have trouble keeping up and your blood sugar may stay too high for too long.
+But you only need so much glucose, and if you eat a lot of sugar-rich and carb-rich foods, your insulin may have trouble keeping up and your blood sugar may stay too high for too long.
 This puts you on the path to diabetes and other metabolic health problems.

 If more than one of these is true for you, I suggest getting your blood sugar levels checked, stat.

-- Eating sweets doesn’t relieve your sugar cravings and even increases them.
+- Eating sweets doesn’t relieve your sugar cravings - it might even increase them.

 - You become irritable and “hangry” if you miss a meal.